Tickets for the Sagrada Familia in Barcelona are cheapest and best bought online as timeslot admissions, or as part of fast track entry guided tours.

 Tickets for the Sagrada Familia in Barcelona

-Youths (11 to 29 years), students and visitors over 65s receive a small discount.
+Youths (11 to 29 years), students, and visitors over 65s receive a small discount.

 Admission is free for children up to 10 years old but they do need a free time-slot ticket as well.
 The minimum age for tower access is 6 years.
-Audio guides are not available for children under 10.

 The official dress code is for modest dress.
-Strictly speaking that means no bare shoulders while shorts and dresses should cover at least the knee but this is generally not too strictly enforced.
+Strictly speaking, that means no bare shoulders while shorts and dresses should cover at least the knee but this is generally not too strictly enforced.
 However, if the personnel says no it remains no.

 The Best Times to Visit the Sagrada Familia

-The best times to visit the Sagrada Familia is first thing in the morning, i.e. 9:00 not 10:00.
+The best time to visit the Sagrada Familia is first thing in the morning, i.e. 9:00, not 10:00.
 A very good alternative is after 15:00 but before sunset, as darkness certainly spoils the light while the rays of the setting sun could be magical and great for photos.
 An advantage of a late afternoon visit is that the church will get progressively quieter rather than busier, as is the case in the morning.

 Visitors ascending the towers may particularly find afternoon visits more pleasant, as a descent from the tower first thing in the morning will certainly bring the visitors into a much busier church than it was before going up in the elevator.

-Note: It essential to stick to the exact 15-minute timeslot.
+Note: It is essential to stick to the exact 15-minute timeslot.
 Admission is almost never given to anyone turning up outside the specified time slot.
 Similarly, group tickets may only be used if entering together as a group not as a late-arriving individual.

 Book Guided Tours for the Sagrada Familia in Barcelona